When it comes to managing your work, there are dozens and dozens of project management methodologies to choose from.

 According to the Agile Manifesto, there are 12 key principles of agile project management.
 In the manifesto’s own words, they are:

-The number one priority is customer satisfaction through early and continuous delivery of valuable software.
+The number one priority is customer satisfaction through the early and continuous delivery of valuable software.

 Welcome changing developments, even late in development.
 Agile processes harness change for the customer’s competitive advantage.